Introduction

 Why E‑Learning Matters for Healthcare Professionals

 Beyond convenience, e‑learning addresses critical gaps in healthcare training.
-For instance, WHO-backed initiatives in Vietnam created e‑learning modules in clinical immunology, primary pediatrics, and non‑communicable diseases—designed to reach remote health workers effectively and reduce opportunity costs of travel and time .
-Similarly, European efforts like the Susa project are weaving digital and AI competencies into the education of doctors and nurses, supported by €12.4 million in EU funding—promoting not just knowledge, but a digital fluency that’s essential for modern patient care .
-This trend underscores a broader shift: no longer is e‑learning a novelty; it’s rapidly becoming the backbone of ongoing professional development in healthcare.
+WHO-backed initiatives in Vietnam created e‑learning modules in clinical immunology, primary pediatrics, and non‑communicable diseases—designed to reach remote health workers effectively and reduce opportunity costs of travel and time.
+Similarly, European efforts like the Susa project are weaving digital and AI competencies into the education of doctors and nurses, supported by €12.4 million in EU funding—promoting not just knowledge, but a digital fluency essential for modern patient care.
+According to UNESCO Institute for Statistics data, over 60% of countries have incorporated some form of digital learning into their health workforce strategies since 2020, reflecting a global shift toward technology-mediated professional development.

 Real-World Examples of E‑Learning in Practice